Repository Summary

 3. Advanced Input & Multi-modality

-The node supports advanced input formats beyond simple text strings.
-If the input message on /llm_prompt is a valid JSON string, it is parsed and treated as a message object.
+The node supports advanced input formats beyond simple text.
+If the input message on /llm_prompt is valid JSON, it is parsed as a message object.

 Generic JSON Input: